- Age: 19

 - Liz Lum

-Liz Lum was born and raised in Cameroon.
-She is currently attending Teerenstra Billingual College Bertoua.
+Liz Lum is a teenage feminist activist interested in gender equality, freedom of expression and inclusive societies.
+She has been at the forefront of fighting for the rights of girls for more than five years now.
 Liz is a Global Fund for Women Adolescent Girl Advisor and Common Action for Gender Development Cameroon board member.

 What ignited your pursuit for gender equality?